Last Updated: December 20, 2022

 Bottom line?
 Market demand forecasting accuracy helped the grocery chain avoid losing millions of dollars related to inventory overages on products like milk, candy, beverages and more.

 These are just a few of the ways accurate forecasting improves bottom-line results.
-To learn more about improving forecasts in the CPG industry, read our Consumer Goods Technology Playbook here.

 All companies are impacted by today’s fast-changing global economy and need to look beyond their own four walls for their specific demand drivers.
 With so much riding on forecast accuracy, why are so many companies still ignoring this critical component and accepting forecast inaccuracy as their foundation?